farcel/learnAnalytics-HDI-Hero/README.md

 ## For Students:

-1. The rendered course materials are available in the Student-Resources folder.
+1. The course materials are available in the Student-Resources folder, where you'll find labs and slides.
 2. [Class Playlist](https://open.spotify.com/user/pakmanaz/playlist/02R6d9fLRwxI06EHcm2Mcs)
     * As your instructor, I'll also be your workshop dj.
 Feel free to make requests.